taneloberg/RocketChatAutomation/README.md

 - Follow introduction how to test with iOS 10 from [XCUITEST Driver](https://github.com/appium/appium-xcuitest-driver#real-devices)
 - Orientation lock is disabled

+#### Android
+Execute following command on terminal:

+    adb devices

+You should see your device and ID

 ## How the project structure looks like?

 ### Project structure